 He talks about the concept of Immanence, the nature of God, the inner Torah, and how humans are made in the image of God.

-Rabbi Groner talks about his parents and what was expected of him as a child.
+Rabbi Groner recalls his childhood in Crown Heights in Brooklyn, his parents and what was expected of him as a child.

 He shares when he knew he wanted to be a rabbi and how he found his way to Charlotte.

 Rabbi Groner describes his work teaching Jewish Learning Institute courses on Jewish ethics, law, philosophy and history, and the connection between ethics and mysticism.

 plus Mark's Personal Word Essay: The Kingdom of God